Anti-magnetic seal: General description

 There are various ways of fastening magnetically sensitive seals to the water meter.
 One option is a sticker which is based on a special sealing duct tape.
 It is equipped with a sealed capsule, where there is the element sensitive to the magnetic field (suspension, rare-earth metals).
 Microscopic particles contained in the suspension are sensitive to magnetic fields.
 They inform about the impact of magnet to the counter, that control energy consumption by changing its original state and spread inside the capsule or change the picture.
-The indicator seal is mounted by sticking to the count’s hull.
+The indicator seal is mounted by sticking to the count's hull.
 An individual number provides protection against counterfeits.
 It is applied using a laser or printing method.

 Differences

-Anti-magnetic seals are distinguished by way of indication the magnetic influence (depending on the production technology), sensitivity to different strength of magnetic fields (measured in militesla), the capsule design and protection from exposure to it, stickers size and color, method of applying a unique number of the temperature operation mode.
+Anti-magnetic seals are distinguished by way of indication of the magnetic influence (depending on the production technology), sensitivity to different strength of magnetic fields (measured in militesla), the capsule design and protection from exposure to it, stickers size and color, method of applying a unique number of the temperature operation mode.